AllenInstitute/visual_behavior_analysis/README.md

 To install from with in the AIBS local network from a whl using pip:

    pip install -i http://aibs-artifactory/artifactory/api/pypi/pypi-local/simple --trusted-host aibs-artifactory --extra-index-url https://pypi.org/simple visual_behavior==0.5.0.dev5

+## To ensure that the newly created environment is visible in Jupyter:

+Activate the environment:

+    conda activate visual_behavior_analysis

+Install ipykernel:

+    pip install ipykernel

+Register the environment with Jupyter:

+    python -m ipykernel install --user --name visual_behavior_analysis

 ## Use